jc9536/AdvancedPsychStats_1/Assignment_1.md

     ## [1] "The median reaction time in the Candy-Present group: 533"

+Observing the mean and median for both groups, it is clear that the group with Candy-Present has generally higher values of reaction time.
+Meaning, the group with candy on average took more time to solve the word-problems.

 ## b.
 If you changed the highest score in the Candy-Absent group to be 10 times the original value, what would happen to the mean?
 What about median?

+I would expect the mean to be largely affected by this change as the mean is more sensitive to outliers.
+I would expect nothing to change with the median as the order and number of values will remain the same, which would not affect the middle value of the group sample.

 ``` r
 # Find the index of the max reaction time in the Candy Absent group